wimleers/fileconveyor/README.txt

 Transporters are simple threaded abstractions around Django storage systems.

-For a detailed description of the innards of the daemon, see my bachelor thesis text (find it via http://wimleers.com/tags/bachelor-thesis).
+For a detailed description of the innards of file conveyor, see my bachelor thesis text (find it via http://wimleers.com/tags/bachelor-thesis).

 This application was written as part of the bachelor thesis [1] of Wim Leers